-During the assessment of potential individual places (see Volume 1), two potential 'group, thematic or serial' listings emerged.
+During the assessment of potential individual places (see Volume 1), two potential serial listings emerged.
 These were places that had a shared history and were more likely to be significant as a group rather than individually.

 Of the two groups, the Tweedside Estate was found to satisfy the threshold of local significance for the reasons set out in Section 5.2.